 The spelling you should use depends on your audience.
 If you are writing for an American audience, use the spelling license.
 If you are writing for a British audience, use the spelling licence.

 Yes!
-The word license can be used as a noun or a verb, but the word licence can only be used as a noun.
+In licence vs license, The word license can be used as a noun or a verb, but the word licence can only be used as a noun.
 This means that you can say things like “I have a license to drive” or “I need to license my car,” but you can only say “I have a licence to drive” in British English.